-To extract additional features from protein sequences, we utilized two large protein language models: ProtTrans and EMBER2.
-To generate comprehensive sequence embeddings, we employ ProtTrans\cite{ProtTrans}, a transformative self-supervised learning model pioneered by Elnaggar et al.in our study.
-Using ProtTrans pretrained model, we encoded each amino acid in the sequence into a unique 1024-dim vector, whose dimension is the same as the token and position embedding.
+To extract additional features from protein sequences, we utilized two protein pre-trained language models: ProtTrans and EMBER2.
+To generate comprehensive sequence embeddings, we employ ProtTrans\cite{ProtTrans}, a transformative self-supervised learning model pioneered by Elnaggar et al. in our study.
+Using ProtTrans pre-trained model, we encoded each amino acid in the sequence into a unique 1024-dim vector, whose dimension is the same as the token and position embedding.
 Also, we utilize EMBER2\cite{weissenow2022EMBER2}, an advanced model adept at protein structure prediction to obtain additional structure information of our sequence.
 For each sequence, we generate the contact matrix, distance matrix of average and distance matrix of mode.
 The dimension of each embedding is $len \times len$, where the $len = 33$ here represents the length of the sequence in our dataset.

-By incorporating these two pretrained models, we are able to generate robust and meaningful representations of amino acid sequences, providing additional information for training process.
+By incorporating these two protein pre-trained language models, we are able to generate robust and meaningful representations of amino acid sequences, which provides enhanced information as embeddings for the coming training process.